Only vaccinated people to travel by rail from Oct 1: NCOC

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The National Command and Operation Centre on Monday decided that only vaccinated individuals would be allowed to travel by rail from October 1.
+ISLAMABAD: National Command and Operation Centre (NCOC) on Monday decided that only vaccinated individuals would be allowed to travel by rail from October 1.